How to Monitor Employees Working From Home

 Is screenshot monitoring necessary?

 Rarely.
 Screenshots should be avoided unless required for compliance (for example, regulated financial services).
-Removing screenshots significantly reduces employee resistance.
+Removing them significantly reduces employee resistance.
+If your compliance team insists on visual verification, blurred screenshots or activity ratios are less invasive alternatives.

 How can organizations prevent employees from faking activity with mouse jigglers?